Big-Life-Lab/cchsflow/README.md

 using `rec_with_table()`. `variables.csv` and `variable_details.csv` can be
 used with other statistics programs (see [issue](https://github.com/Big-Life-Lab/cchsflow/issues)).

 This repository does not include the CCHS data.
+Instead, it contains subsets of 200 observations in each CCHS cycle.
 Information on how to access the CCHS data can is [here](https://www150.statcan.gc.ca/n1/pub/82-620-m/2005001/4144189-eng.htm).
 The Canadian university community can also access the CCHS through [ODESI](http://odesi2.scholarsportal.info/webview/) (see health/Canada/Canadian Community Health Survey).